 Canadians know how to embrace the cold.
 When the snow falls, everyone gets outside and celebrates winter.
-When Expedia asked us where we’d like to go for our next adventure we naturally said somewhere cold.
-We wanted to show the world that winter can be fun and there is no better place to celebrate winter than in Whistler, British Columbia.
+There is no better place to celebrate winter than in Whistler, British Columbia.
 After a fresh snowfall in Whistler, tourists and locals alike hit the trails not only to ski and snowboard, but to snowmobile the backcountry of the Rocky Mountains.

 It had been a great snowfall the night before and now that it was the weekend, we were warned that the trails on Cougar Mountain were going to be busy today.
 Surprisingly we barely saw another soul.